VOTE YES ON PROPOSITION F

 Who benefits from Prop F?

-Prop F is a win-win scenario for both the tax paying residents and the fire department.
-It allows Community Fire Protection District to diversify its operational budget, becoming less dependent on property taxes, without increasing the overall tax burden on residents.
-Half of the revenue generated from the sales tax will be used to directly benefit our residents by reducing your property taxes.
+Prop F is a win-win scenario for both the tax-paying residents and the fire department.
+It allows the Community Fire Protection District to diversify its operational budget, becoming less dependent on property taxes, without increasing the overall tax burden on residents.
+Half of the revenue generated from the sales tax will be used to directly benefit our residents by reducing their property taxes.

 Why Prop F is a good fit for our area?

-Our district has some major revenue generating amenities such as Lambert airport, parking garages, rental car facilities, and multiple hotels.
-Residents will be entitled to half of the revenue generated by Prop F by way of Property tax reduction.
+Our district has some major revenue-generating amenities such as Lambert Airport, parking garages, rental car facilities, and multiple hotels.
+Residents will be entitled to half of the revenue generated by Prop F as a property tax reduction.
 For too long, non-residents have been utilizing the benefits our district has to offer while our residents unfairly foot the bill.
 Historically, non-residents have accounted for approximately 20% of all EMS calls.
 Prop F ensures that non-residents pay their fair share of taxes while utilizing our area.

 In-District Revenue Generating Amenities:

-Community Fire Protection District will be giving back 50% of the revenue generated by prop f to our residents by way of property tax reduction.
+Community Fire Protection District will be giving back 50% of the revenue generated by prop f AS A property tax reduction TO ITS RESIDENTS.
 Surrounding areas using this tax structure have seen their Property taxes greatly reduced or even eliminated.

 What Does This Cost?